eribandogros/NeuralODEs/README.md

 # Neural ODEs

 First introduced in [[1]](#1), neural ODEs offer a new deep neural network paradigm where the output of a neural network is computed through a differential equation solver.
 This method has a much lower memory cost than ResNets, due to continuous-depth.
-Here is a simple implementation of the supervised learning of a dynamical systems in MATLAB.
+Here is a simple implementation of the supervised learning of a dynamical system in MATLAB.

 # Dependencies